vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

  Options include:

  * **Octopus Tool Version**: If you leave the version as `embedded`, a built-in copy of the tool will be supplied to the other tasks.
-If you set the version to `latest` or a specific number, that version will be downloaded and supplied to the other tasks.
+If you set the version to `latest` or a specific number like `6.10.0`, that version will be downloaded and supplied to the other tasks.
 If the download fails, the built-in copy of the tool will be used.

 ## <a name="package-application"></a>![Package Icon](img/octopus_package-03.png) Package Application for Octopus